CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-30-04-CulturalHeritageMapping.md

   - *centers containing a large amount of cultural propertyas defined in the sub-paragraphs (a) and (b), to be known as 'centers containing monuments'*

-Embedded within the multilateral treaty are strategies on the marking and protection of cultural properties with a distinctive emblem in “the form of a shield, pointed below, persaltire blue and white (a shield consisting of a royal-blue square, one of the angles of which forms the point of the shield, and of a royal-blue triangle above the square, the space on either side being taken up by a white triangle).” [as shown below]
+Embedded within the multilateral treaty are strategies on the marking and protection of cultural properties with a distinctive emblem in “the form of a shield, pointed below, persaltire blue and white (a shield consisting of a royal-blue square, one of the angles of which forms the point of the shield, and of a royal-blue triangle above the square, the space on either side being taken up by a white triangle).”

 ![Emblem of UNESCO and the Blue Shield](/conflict_urbanism_sp2023/images/The-Destruction-of-Ukrainian-Cultural-Heritage/Unesco-logo.png)
+###### Emblem of UNESCO and the Blue Shield

 Implemented as an advisory board to UNESCO, [Blue Shield International](https://theblueshield.org/),often referred to as the cultural equivalent of the Red Cross is a universal network that aims to safeguard properties of cultural heritage worthy of special protection in the event of armed conflict.
 The cultural emblem [delineated in the Hague Convention] prominently marked at these cultural monuments were enacted as part of a number of international legal initiatives to prevent any damage, but their identification has enabled combatants to more readily identify and target these sites.